 Content: The Center of All Design

 When you think about PowerPoint design, you might be thinking of the color scheme or typography of a presentation.
 In fact, good PowerPoint design begins by deciding on the content.
+Using a PowerPoint template supplements the content later.

-If you don't know what you want to say and show to an audience, how can you know what fonts and graphics to use?
+If you don't know what to say and show to an audience, how can you know what fonts and graphics to use?
 Here are the simple steps and tips I use for writing my content:

 - Decide what type of presentation you want to give.
 I think about the key presentation categories as persuasive, informational, decision-driven, and introductory.